oscarychen/django-example/README.md

 ```
 ### Define environment variables
 create [.env](.env) and [.env.template](.env.template) files with environment variables.
-For now, they can have content, but we will check the .env.template into git, while ignore .env from the repository.
+For now, they have identical content, but we will check the .env.template into git,
+while ignore .env from the repository.

 ### Configure Django settings
 Configure [django_example/settings.py](django_example/settings.py):